 He developed his practice in the areas of Litigation and Dispute Resolution and received an Accreditation as a Family Law Specialist when The Law Society first introduced the accreditation program in the early 1990s.

-He has undertaken qualifications in Collaborative Law as well as accreditation in Mediation from the Australian Commercial Disputes Centre (ACDC).
+He has undertook qualifications in Collaborative Law as well as accreditation in Mediation from the Australian Commercial Disputes Centre (ACDC).

 Harry was also a member of the Australian Institute of Credit Management, The Law Society Law Council and was nominated as the Pro-Bono Solicitor of NSW in 2011.

-He has previously had experience as an Arbitrator in the District Court of New South Wales.
+He previously was an experienced Arbitrator in the District Court of New South Wales.

 Sadly, Harry passed away in April, 2015.